I Don't Want My Child Anymore: What Do I Do? [Your Options for Moving Forward]

 2. Adoption by a Family Member or Friend

-If you are thinking, “I don’t want my child anymore,” you may have someone in mind who can provide the love and support you cannot at this time in your life.
+If you are thinking, “I don’t want my child anymore,” you may have someone in mind that can provide the love and support you cannot at this time in your life.
 You can choose to place your child for adoption with them, known as an identified adoption.

 You don’t necessarily have to work with an agency for this path.
 If you know of a friend or family member who wishes to adopt your child, you can contact a local adoption attorney for more information about this process.
 An attorney will describe the necessary legal steps, as well as things you should consider before choosing this path.